-New flood insurance rate maps went into effect on June 7, 2017 in Clayton County.
+Flood insurance rate maps went into effect June 2017 in Clayton County.
 After years of extensive studies and analysis, CCWA revised the County’s Floodplain Maps, as guided by FEMA.
 Letters were sent to affected property owners.

 These updated maps are more precise than older maps because better flood hazard and risk data has been incorporated, and the latest science has been used to make them more accurate.
 Flood risks change over time due to construction, development, environmental changes, floodplain widening or shifting, and other factors.
 These changes send water flowing in new directions, creating flood risks that didn’t exist previously—precisely why flood maps must be updated periodically.